uib/w3.uib.no/doc/elastic.md

 If you change the mapping for a field in an index, all documents in this index needs to be reindexed.

-Save the current mapping to a file (mapping.txt):
+Save the current mapping and setting to a files:

+    curl -XGET `bin/site-drush uib-search-url --admin`_settings?pretty >settings.txt
     curl -XGET `bin/site-drush uib-search-url --admin`_mapping?pretty >mapping.txt

+For the new auth scheme:

+    echo "$(bin/site-drush uib-search-curl --admin GET _settings)" |sh > settings.txt
+    echo "$(bin/site-drush uib-search-curl --admin GET _mapping)" |sh > mapping.txt

-Open `mapping.txt` in a text editor and change the mapping to your liking.
+Open `mapping.txt` and `settings.txt` in a text editor and change  to your liking.
 First remove the reference to the actual index name (here called `w3myindex`), so:

     {